astropy/astropy/docs/io/fits/appendix/faq.rst

 What is the development status of PyFITS?
 -----------------------------------------

-PyFITS is written and maintained by the Science Software Branch at the `Space Telescope Science Institute`_, and is licensed by AURA_ under a `3-clause BSD license`_ (see `LICENSE.txt`_ in the PyFITS source code).
+PyFITS was written and maintained by the Science Software Branch at the `Space Telescope Science Institute`_, and is licensed by AURA_ under a `3-clause BSD license`_ (see `LICENSE.txt`_ in the PyFITS source code).

-It is now primarily developed as primarily as a component of Astropy (`astropy.io.fits`) rather than as a stand-alone module.
+It is now exclusively developed as a component of Astropy (`astropy.io.fits`) rather than as a stand-alone module.
 There are a few reasons for this: The first is simply to reduce development effort; the overhead of maintaining both PyFITS *and* `astropy.io.fits` in separate code